awsdocs/aws-control-tower-guide/doc_source/account-factory.md

       + **SSOUSerLastName**
       + **AccountName**

-   1. From **ACTIONS**, choose **Update**\.
+   1. From **Actions**, choose **Update**\.

-   1. Choose the button next to the **Version** of the product you want to update, and choose **NEXT**\.
+   1. Choose the button next to the **Version** of the product you want to update, and choose **Next**\.

    1. Provide the parameter values that were mentioned previously\.
-For **ManagedOrganizationlUnit**, choose the OU that the account was already in, or to migrate to a new OU, choose the new OU for the account\.
+      + If you want to keep the existing OU, for **ManagedOrganizationalUnit**, choose the OU that the account was already in\.
+      + If you want to migrate the account to a new OU, for **ManagedOrganizationalUnit**, choose the new OU for the account\.

        A central cloud administrator can find this information in the AWS Control Tower console, under **Accounts**\.

-   1. Choose **NEXT**\.
+   1. Choose **Next**\.

-   1. Review your changes, and then choose **UPDATE**\.
+   1. Review your changes, and then choose **Update**\.
 This process can take a few minutes per account\.

 ### Configuring Account Factory with Amazon Virtual Private Cloud Settings<a name="configuring-account-factory-with-VPC-settings"></a>

 Account Factory enables you to create pre\-approved baselines and configuration options for accounts in your organization\.
 You can configure and provision new accounts through AWS Service Catalog\.

-On the Account Factory page, you can view the Amazon VPC configuration options available to your end users when they provision new accounts\.
-You can see a list of organizational units \(OUs\) and their **allow list** status\.
+On the Account Factory page, you can see a list of organizational units \(OUs\) and their **allow list** status\.
 By default, all OUs are on the allow list, which means that accounts can be provisioned under them\.
 You can disable certain OUs for account provisioning through AWS Service Catalog\.

+You can view the Amazon VPC configuration options available to your end users when they provision new accounts\.

 **To configure Amazon VPC settings in Account Factory**